AdrianDC/advanced_development_shell_tools/forums/README.md

 [*]The sources written and shared here are either [B]meant to be used as they are[/B], or to [B]serve as a reference for commands and functions[/B] an Android developer needs.
-   [B]Developers or beginners[/B] interested in Shell commands and scripting can look into my sources and find documented [B]commands and syntaxes[/B], which can be used as a reference for Shell scripting and help making their own.
+   [B]Developers or beginners[/B] interested in shell commands and scripting can look into my sources and find documented [B]commands and syntaxes[/B], which can be used as a reference for shell scripting and help making their own.
 [/LIST][/INDENT]